morrownr/8821au-20210708/FAQ.md

 adapters in the same computer as long as the adapters are based on different chipsets.

-Recommendation: If this is an important capability for you, I have tested Mediatek adapters for this capability and it does work with adapters that use the following chipsets: mt7921au, mt7612u and mt7610u.

 -----

 Question: Why do you recommend Mediatek based adapters when you maintain this repo for a Realtek driver?

-Answer: Many new and existing Linux users already have adapters based on Realtek chipsets.
-This repo is for Linux users to support their existing adapters but my STRONG recommendation is for Linux users to seek out USB WiFi solutions based on Mediatek chipsets.
-Mediatek is making and supporting their drivers per Linux Wireless Standards guidance per the Linux Foundation.
-This results in far fewer compatibility and support problems.
-More information and recommended adapters shown at the following site:
+Answer: When Realtek makes the decision to move to exclusively using a modern standards compliant Linux driver model, I will consider changing this recommendation but until that happens I will continue to recommend Linux users buy new adapters that use Mediatek chipsets.
+However...

+Many new and existing Linux users already have adapters based on Realtek chipsets so this repo will be supported as long as it is needed and I am able to maintain it.

+Note: More information about recommended adapters shown at the following site:

 https://github.com/morrownr/USB-WiFi